 Is it hot in here, or is it just you?
 Anyone who has experienced hot flashes knows how debilitating and disruptive they can be.
-And with the summer months upon us, heat and humidity can trigger additional hot flashes and make them even worse.
+And with the summer months upon us, heat and humidity can trigger them and make them even worse.
 Below, we’ll explore how and why hot flashes become more intense in the summer, how to tell if you’re having a hot flash, and tips for preventing future hot flashes.

 Why hot flashes are worse in the summer